algofrench/cardan_decrypt/README.md

 The tool applies each sequence in `possible_angles` to maximize coverage, testing various grid orientations for better decryption accuracy.

-**Note**: Cardan grids containing full rows of `1`s are ignored, as these do not enable effective encryption.
+**Note**: Cardan grids containing full rows of `1`s or rows with at least three consecutive `1`s are ignored, as these configurations do not enable effective encryption.

 ### Additional Configurations